matpl2/DEND_CAPSTONE/README.md

 ## Data sets
 Dataset used in this project is stored in data/set1 folder.
 This dataset includes 3 files:

-- airlines.json
+- airlines.txt
 - airports.csv
 - flights example.csv

-The orginal datasets comes from: https://www.kaggle.com/usdot/flight-delays For the purpose of this excercise orginal file airlines.csv was change dto json format.
+The orginal datasets comes from: https://www.kaggle.com/usdot/flight-delays For the purpose of this excercise orginal file airlines.csv was change dto txt format.
 Also, the respository includes only flights sample data due to the limitation of github.
 Orginal file should be downloaded from the link above.

-airlines.json
+airlines.txt

 The first dataset is a short list that translates IATA air line code to the user friendly name.